HenryRivera/forkify/README.md

 # Forkify

 **Forkify** is a web app created in vanilla Javascript that allows users to search for their favorite recipes!
-Recipes used in this project are fetched using the [spoonacular api](https://spoonacular.com/food-api)
+Recipes in this project are fetched using the [spoonacular api](https://spoonacular.com/food-api)

 ## Author